vanhoangkha/Networking-fundamentals/Day60_Wireless_Security.md

-# 57. Không dây Bảo mật
+# 57. KHÔNG DÂY SECURITY

-INTRO TO Không dây Mạng Bảo mật
+INTRO TO Không dây Network Security

-- Although Bảo mật is important in ALL NETWORKS, it is even more essential in Không dây NETWORKS
+- Although Security is important in ALL NETWORKS, it is even more essential in Không dây NETWORKS
 - Because Không dây SIGNALS are not contained within a WIRE, any DEVICE within range of the signal can receive traffic
-- In WIRED NETWORKS, traffic is often only ENCRYPTED when sent over an UNTRUSTED Mạng such as the Internet
+- In WIRED NETWORKS, traffic is often only ENCRYPTED when sent over an UNTRUSTED Network such as the Internet
 - In Không dây NETWORKS, it is VERY important to ENCRYPT traffic sent between the Không dây CLIENTS and the AP

 - We will cover THREE MAIN CONCEPTS: